How To Place An Image In Text With Photoshop 2026

 Step 12: Select The Type Layer

-Click on the Type layer to select it and make it active:
+Click the Type layer to select it.

 Step 13: Resize And Reposition The Text